bisdn/bisdn.github.io/platform_configuration/power_over_ethernet.md

 :~$ poectl [OPTIONS] PORT | all
 ```

-To enable PoE on a port follow the following command:
+To enable PoE on a port run the following command:

 ```
 :~$ poectl -e port2